cbilbo/My-Projects/README.md

 # My-Projects
 This is my projects from School 21
 ## DevOps
-Project  that use DevOps tools (Docker, Docker-Compose, Kubernetes).
+Projects that use DevOps tools (Docker, Docker-Compose, Kubernetes).
 ## Cub3d
 Wolf3d-like game, using raycast algorithm to provide 2.5d graphics.
 ## Libasm